 “Bread, that this house may never know hunger.

 Salt, that life will always have flavor.

 Wine, that joy and prosperity may always reign forever.”

 Everyone feels the excitement as actress Donna Reed gifts a couple who has purchased a new house in the classic movie “It’s a Wonderful Life.”
 This part of my favorite holiday movie never fails to “move” me, because I myself have moved so many times.
-Whether it’s a college dorm room or an architect-designed home in a gated community, moving to a new home is a huge event in anyone’s life.
+Whether it’s a college dorm room or an architect-designed home in a gated community, moving to a new home, perhaps with the assistance of professionals like movers Edmonton, is a huge event in anyone’s life.

 Usually, the housewarming party is given for someone else, not for yourself.
 Wording is everything.
 A true “housewarming” is given for a friend who has moved.
 Almost all experts agree that if you just want to throw a first party in your new place, call it an “Open House” and request “no gifts” on the invitation.
 This is a great way to welcome friends to your new home without them feeling like you are expecting a present.

 Decide if this party will be a casual group of a few friends who show up with food and offers to help, or if this will be a planned party with invitations and gift registry.
 Some people don’t like unannounced guests.
 Are your friends going to be upset if their new house isn’t perfect when you ring the doorbell?
 If so, you will definitely want to plan the party ahead of time.
 Pick a date, send out invitations and list some items the homeowners may need for their new house.
 This way, the house is ready for guests before the party even starts.
 If you want to keep it more casual, and your friends are the “come-on-in” type, a surprise visit with you bearing a prepared meal and small gifts might be a welcome break on move-in day.